-Tateishi, a sacred place for downtown drinking where daytime sake is the norm, has become a bit of a tourist attraction, attracting drinkers from far and wide, and Shibamata, famous for Tora-san, and Kameari, famous for Ryosan, have even attracted tourists from abroad on “pilgrimages to sacred places”.
+Today, the area remains a residential space for common people, with a series of town factories and row houses along the Keisei Line, preserving the DNA of the area across generations.
+Tateishi, a sacred place for downtown drinking where daytime sake is the norm, has become a bit of a tourist attraction, drawing drinkers from far and wide.
+Shibamata, famous for Tora-san, and Kameari, famous for Ryosan, have even attracted international tourists on “pilgrimages to sacred places”.

-However, like Adachi and Edogawa, the area lacks a transportation network that connects directly to the city centre, so the percentage of people moving to Tokyo from the countryside and the number of commuting businessmen is low.
-Since Narita Airport is only one line away from the Keisei Line, there are many foreigners in this area.
+However, like Adachi and Edogawa, the area lacks a transportation network that connects directly to the city centre, resulting in a lower percentage of people moving to Tokyo from the countryside and fewer commuting businessmen.
+Since Narita Airport is only one line away from the Keisei Line, many foreigners reside in this area.

 Living in Katsushika Ward City Ward

-Katsushika Ward is the strongest downtown area in the 23 wards, where chirpy Edokko lives today.
-Therefore, the residents do not want to change and respect the old traditions.
-In front of Kyonarishi Station, the Communist Party gives speeches to low-income residents, but in the end, the LDP wins because of the organised vote of construction workers.
+Katsushika Ward is the strongest downtown area in the 23 wards, where chirpy Edokko live today.
+Consequently, the residents are keen to preserve old traditions and resist change.
+In front of Kyonarishi Station, the Communist Party gives speeches to low-income residents, but in the end, the LDP wins due to the organised vote of construction workers.

-The shopping district around Keisei Tateishi Station, which is symbolic of Katsushika’s old-fashioned spirit that lives on, is now in danger of losing its precious “downtown Tokyo station scenery of the Showa period” as it has been pushing through a redevelopment plan for the elevated railway construction to the last minute.
+The shopping district around Keisei Tateishi Station, which symbolises Katsushika’s old-fashioned spirit, is now in danger of losing its precious “downtown Tokyo station scenery of the Showa period” as it pushes through a redevelopment plan for the elevated railway construction at the last minute.

-The rate of students going on to university is the second lowest after Adachi Ward, and the figures do not show much difference.
-Unless a family wants to raise their child to be a craftsman working at a factory in town, it is believed that there is no reason to choose this area to raise a child.
+The rate of students going on to university is the second lowest after Adachi Ward, with figures showing little difference.
+Unless a family wishes to raise their child to be a craftsman working at a local factory, it is believed that there is no reason to choose this area for raising children.

 History of Katsushika City Ward